-Around 10 PM, Blake (a Pediatric ICU nurse) decided to take my blood pressure.
+Around 10 PM, Blake (a Pediatric ICU NP) decided to take my blood pressure since the headache hadn’t gone away.
 It was stroke level.
 We called my doctor and she told us to head to the hospital.
-I thought that I would go in, get checked out, see that our blood pressure machine was wrong, and be home in time for my glucose test in the morning, but I was wrong.
+I thought that I would go in, get checked out, see that our blood pressure machine was wrong, and be home in time for my glucose test that was scheduled for the next morning.
+But, I was wrong.

 I was pumped full of blood pressure medicine and magnesium.
 It was awful–I was drowsy and really out of it.
 Even with all of the medication, my blood pressure was still extremely high.
 The next morning, my doctor came by.
 She told us that I had developed preeclampsia and my body couldn’t handle the pregnancy anymore.
 It was no longer safe the baby or me.
 She started antenatal steroids to help the baby’s lungs develop.
 We needed 48 hours for the steroids to fully kick in and I prayed that we would have enough time.

 Since I was only 27 weeks, we were terrified.
 There was still a whole trimester to go and so much growing left to do.
 I prayed and trusted that God knew what he was doing, although it was hard.

 Wednesday evening (almost 48 hours exactly after receiving the first antenatal steroid shot), my doctor came in and said it’s time to deliver this baby.
 I was so groggy that I don’t remember much, but I do remember going back into the operating room and that I couldn’t stop shaking.